abbec/deferred/Doc/Report/report.md

 Furthermore, the implementation stores depth in one 16 bit G-buffer channel.
-This is a bit low resolution for depth (it is usually stored in 24 bits) but it is used to reconstruct view space position.
-The view space position is reconstructed instead of being passed on in the G-buffer.
+This is a bit low resolution for depth (it is usually stored in 24 bits) but it is only used to reconstruct view space position which is, as said, reconstructed instead of being passed on in the G-buffer.

 ### G-Buffer layout
-The G-Buffer layout for this implementation is presented below.
+The G-Buffer layout for the implementation is presented below.

 \begin{tabular}{|m{1.5cm}|m{1.5cm}|m{1.5cm}|m{1.5cm}|}
   \hline